nixwiz/sensu-go-flowdock-handler/README.md

 **Security Note**: The Flowdock Token should always be treated as a security sensitive configuration option and in this example, it is loaded into the handler configuration as an environment variable using a [secret][10].
-Command arguments are commonly readable from the process table by other unprivaledged users on a system (ex: ps and top commands), so it's a better practice to read in sensitive information via environment variables or configuration files on disk.
+Command arguments are commonly readable from the process table by other unpriviledged users on a system (ex: ps and top commands), so it's a better practice to read in sensitive information via environment variables or configuration files on disk.
 The --flowdockToken flag is provided as an override for testing purposes.